tobua/papua/README.md

 ### JavaScript / TypeScript

-`index.js` / `index.ts`
+`index.js` / `index.ts` / `index.jsx` / `index.tsx`

-If there is a `index.ts` file available in the root the project will be configured for TypeScript.
+If there is a `index.ts` / `index.tsx` file available in the root the project will be configured for TypeScript.

 `jsconfig.json` / `tsconfig.json`

-To override the default configurations add the respective file with the changes.
-When building the app the file will be adapted to extend the default configuration.
+One of these files will automatically be created extending the default configuration.
+Options added to `package.json` will automatically be added.
+However, additions to the file can also be made manually and committed by removing the file from `.gitignore` if desired.

 ### Template

 `index.html`

 If available papua will look for a HTML template in `index.html` and use a default fallback if none is available.
+Use the `package.json` → `papua` → `html` option to configure the template to look for and other options passed to `html-webpack-plugin`.

 ### webpack

 `webpack.config.js`

-You can add a webpack configuration file in the root.
+A webpack configuration file can be added in the root.
 This configuration will then be merged with the default configuration.
-If you provide a function it will receive the default configuration and the mode as parameters.
+If a function is exported the default configuration will be received with the mode as a parameter.

 ```js
 import { join } from 'path'